-Education-In the spirit of this educational community, is it hoped that students will also use Student Health Services as a resource for information on health related issues and preventive medicine.
+Education: In the spirit of this educational community, U.T.
+Arlington hopes that students will also use Student Health Services as a resource for information on health-related issues and preventive medicine.

-Health Records- Prior to registration, a student should submit a Report of Medical History to the Health Center.
-A physical examination is required only if the student is medically unfit to participate in exercise and sport activities (EXSA).
+Report of Medical History: Prior to registration, a student should submit a Report of Medical History to the Health Center.
+A physical examination is required only if the student is medically unfit to participate in exercise and sport activities (EXSS).
 Confidentiality of medical records will be in accordance with state and federal law.

-Transportation-Each student is responsible for his/her transportation to the Health Center.
+Transportation: Students are responsible for their transportation to the Health Center.
 For major emergencies or when the seriousness of the victim's condition is uncertain, a call to 911 should be made.
 This will summon city police and/or an ambulance, depending on the nature of the emergency.
-A second call to the University Police at 273-3003 should also be made.
+A second call to the University Police at 817-272-3003 should also be made.
 The University Police are trained in CPR and first aid and can stabilize the patient until the ambulance arrives.

-Indebtedness-It is the student's responsibility to satisfy indebtedness to Student Health Services with reasonable promptness.
+Indebtedness: It is the student's responsibility to satisfy indebtedness to Student Health Services with reasonable promptness.
 Upon payment, receipts will be issued which can be used by the student for submitting claims to personal insurance companies.